yavarguliyev/Pro_Shop_Mern/README.md

 - after add this command to terminal --- 'heroku git:remote -a firstapppro'

-- after push repo like this --- git push heroku master
+- after push repo like this --- git push heroku main

+- heroku logs - check for the errors

+- go to the settings in heroku --- 'Config Vars':

+--- key - NODE_ENV  --- value - production
+--- key - PORT  --- value - 5000
+and rest check out from .env file
 ```